State soccer: Playing with 'nothing to lose,' Millard North continues improbable run by knocking off mainstay Omaha Marian

 “I don’t really think about it when I hit it,” Ahovissi said.
 “I didn’t know if it was going to go in.”

-The Mustangs face off against a very familiar opponent for the state championship.
+The Mustangs face off against a familiar opponent for the state championship.
 Millard North and Gretna have played each other three times already this season.
-The Dragons won the first two meetings prior to the district final.
+The Dragons won the first two meetings before the district final.

 “They are going to come with a different energy because they are going to look for revenge,” Abueg said.
 “I think we awoke a dragon, the sleeping dragon.”